-How I Got From Depression To Joy & Inner Peace...And How You Can Do It Too.
+How I Got From Depression To Joy & Inner Peace (Audio version below)

 It was September, 2009.
 I sat in my basement suite with two exhausted hands holding up my forehead in a panicked distress.

-I was just about to enter my second semester at one of the top professional acting conservatories in Canada.
-Until then, it had been my highest dream all throughout high school to study with this particular acting academy.
-It was common knowledge they turned out more professional working actors than any other school in the country.
+I was just about to enter my second semester at one of the top professional acting conservatories in Vancouver, British Colombia.
+Until then, it had been my biggest dream all throughout high school to study with this particular acting academy.
+It was common knowledge they turned out more successful working actors than any other school in the country.

-Like nearly every young artist in the industry, I had a burning desire to become an A-list actor in LA, working with the biggest names in Film & TV.
+Like nearly every young artist in the industry, I had a burning desire ever since I was a kid to become an A-list actor in LA, working with the biggest names in Film & TV.

 At that point I was right on the success path my 5 year old self would have killed for.
 My fire was burning bright and for a long time it didn't look like anything could stop me.